-Final Practicum students are expected to complete the requisite 520 hours in Practicum.
-Final Practicum full block is completed in the spring semester at an average of 36-40 hours per week.
-Students and/or agencies may opt for extended block placements that run in the spring and summer semesters at approximately 20-25 hours per week.
-The last day of extended Practicum is the last day of summer classes.
-Students may begin accruing Practicum hours as early as January 2 after they have paid for their malpractice insurance.
+Students are required to complete 440 hours in Practicum in either one semester or over the course of two (fall/spring or spring/summer).
 Students are expected to begin administrative onboarding including initiating background checks, medical authorizations, etc., beginning in the semester prior to the internship's start.
 These hours do not count toward the Practicum total unless they total 20 or more, as in the case of a new employee orientation.
+If the internship is extended over two semesters, the hours should be divided 220 each per semester.
 With approval from their Faculty Liaison, students who extend into the summer may increase their weekly hours to complete Practicum as much as one month prior to the last business day of July if and only if that arrangement serves both the student and the agency's needs.